Robert III of Scotland: Rothesay's lieutenancy

 The king was increasingly blamed for his failure to pacify the Gaelic areas in the west and north.
-The general council held in Perth in April 1398 criticised the king's governance, and empowered his brother Robert and his son David — now respectively the Dukes of Albany and Rothesay — to lead an army against Donald, Lord of the Isles, and his brothers.
-In November 1398, an influential group of magnates and prelates met at Falkland Castle that included Albany, Rothesay, Archibald, Earl of Douglas, Albany's son Murdoch, justiciar North of the Forth along with the bishops Walter of St Andrews and Gilbert of Aberdeen — the outcome of this meeting manifested itself at the council meeting held in January 1399 when the king was forced to surrender power to Rothesay for three years.
+The general council held in Perth in April 1398 criticised the king's governance.
+It empowered his brother Robert and his son David — now respectively the Dukes of Albany and Rothesay — to lead an army against Donald, Lord of the Isles, and his brothers.
+In November 1398, an influential group of magnates and prelates met at Falkland Castle, among them Albany, Rothesay, Archibald, Earl of Douglas, Albany’s son Murdoch, the justiciar north of the Forth, and the bishops Walter of St Andrews and Gilbert of Aberdeen.
+The consequences of this gathering became evident at the council meeting of January 1399, when the king was compelled to surrender power to Rothesay for three years.

-The kin of the border earls took advantage of the confusion in England after the deposition of Richard II by Henry IV and harried and forayed into England causing much damage, and taking Wark Castle around 13 October 1399.
+The kin of the border earls took advantage of the confusion in England after the deposition of Richard II by Henry IV and harried and forayed into England, causing much damage, and taking Wark Castle around 13 October 1399.
 A far-reaching dispute between Rothesay and George Dunbar, Earl of March, occurred when Rothesay, rather than remarrying Elizabeth Dunbar as previously agreed, decided to marry Mary Douglas, daughter of the Earl of Douglas.
 Enraged, March wrote to Henry IV on 18 February 1400, and by July had entered Henry's service.
 In 1401, Rothesay took on a more assertive and autonomous attitude, circumventing proper procedures, unjustifiably appropriating sums from the customs of the burghs on the east coast, before provoking further animosity when he confiscated the revenues of the temporalities of the vacant bishopric of St Andrews.
 Rothesay also confronted Albany's influence in central Scotland in conjunction with his uncle, Alexander Stewart, Earl of Buchan.
 As soon his lieutenancy expired in 1402, Rothesay was arrested and imprisoned in Albany's Falkland Castle where he died in March 1402.
 Rothesay's death probably lay with Albany and Douglas, who would have looked upon the possibility of the young prince acceding to the throne with great apprehension.
 They certainly fell under suspicion, but were cleared of all blame by a general council, "where, by divine providence and not otherwise, it is discerned that he departed from this life".